vobst/linpmem-cli/README.md

 ## Troubleshooting

 At this point, a word of caution may be in order.
-Reading and writing arbitrary physical memory is dangerous.
+Reading and writing arbitrary physical memory is considered dangerous.
 If you do not know what you are doing, DO NOT USE THIS TOOL.

 For all the others, a good point to start may be the driver logs, simply:
 ```